 - Barking is a natural part of dog behavior and dogs should be allowed to bark as a normal part of what they do.
-Use the BigLeash trainer only to correct barking that is excessive or overly aggressive. - Use a "quiet" or "no barking" command backed up with a training signal from your remote trainer.
+Use the BigLeash® only to correct barking that is excessive. - Use a "quiet" or "no barking" command backed up with a training signal from your remote trainer.